 Golden West Airlines began operating the Catalina route in 1968, after Catalina Airlines ceased operations the same year.
-Golden West Airlines was already operating a busy commuter airline service flying to destinations throughout Southern California with a fleet of DeHaviland Twin Otters when they aquired the Catalina Airlines Grumman Gooses.
+Golden West Airlines was already operating a busy commuter airline service flying to destinations throughout Southern California when they aquired the Catalina Airlines Grumman Goose fleet.
 The owner of Golden West Airlines was Bill Perera and later the California Westgate Corporation.

 Golden West Airlines Fleet:

 DeHaviland Dash 7s

 Captain Clarence Jasper poses with N322 at Long Beach Airport.
 Clarence Jasper joined the Royal Canadian Air Force in 1940, and in 1943 he was assigned to combat flight duties in England with a DeHaviland Mosquito squadron.
 He shot down six German planes, destroyed four planes on the ground and destroyed three V-1 buzz bombs in the air, earning him the Distinguished Flying Cross.
 Photo courtesy of Fred Austin lll